Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage.
-Comprehensive insurance costs around $308, collision insurance costs $582, and liability coverage costs $520.
-A policy with just liability insurance costs as little as $592 a year, and coverage for high-risk drivers costs $3,488 or more.
-Teenage drivers receive the highest rates at up to $6,130 a year.
+The average insurance rates for a Jeep Cherokee are $1,610 a year with full coverage.
+Comprehensive insurance costs approximately $308, collision insurance costs $582, and liability insurance is $520.
+A liability-only policy costs around $592 a year, and high-risk insurance costs $3,488 or more.
+Teens cost the most to insure at up to $6,130 a year.

 Average premium for full coverage: $1,610

-Rates are based on $500 physical damage deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all states and for different Cherokee trim levels.
+Prices include $500 deductible amounts, 30/60 bodily injury liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all U.S. states and for all Cherokee models.

 Use the form below to get customized rates for your location.